r-devel/r-dev-env/docs/tutorials/running_r.md

 1) Create a file in VS Code ending with a .R extension.
-You can create new files by clicking on the new file icon in VS Code Explorer, or use the `code` command in the terminal to create and open R file
+You can create new files by clicking on the new file icon in VS Code Explorer, or use the `code` command in the terminal to create and open an R file
 ```bash
 code R/test.R
 ```